-Working from home is meant to be introvert heaven?
-No, it’s not quite like that is it!
-Of the many issues you’ve found introverts and zoom meetings don’t always go together.
+Working from home is meant to be introvert heaven!
+It’s not quite like that is it?
+Introverts and zoom meetings don’t always go together.
 Others in the team drive the conversation, it’s tiring and noisy, sometimes impossible to get a word in edgeways.
-How can introverts thrive in remote meetings?
+Want to know how introverts can thrive in remote meetings?
+Read on, but first some background.

 Do introverts hate zoom?